Sienci-Labs/Resources/atc/atc-assembly/atc-dust-shoe.md

 ![](<../../_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 140010.png>)

-1. Place a washer on each knob, then thread the knob into the **top hole** of each slider.
+1. Place a washer on each handle, then thread the handle into the **top hole** of each slider.

 ![](<../../_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 140315.png>)

-1. Adjust dust shoe height to your desired position, then tighten the knobs to lock it in place.
+1. Adjust dust shoe height to your desired position, then tighten the handle to lock it in place.

 ### Hose Installation